decentralized-identity/didcomm-messaging/docs/spec-files/appendix.md

 #### C.3.
 DIDComm Encrypted Messages

 This section provides examples for DIDComm Encrypted Messages.
+Examples encrypt the [DIDComm Plaintext Message](#c1-didcomm-plaintext-messages).

 This example uses ECDH-ES key wrapping algorithm using key with X25519 elliptic curve and XC20P for content encryption of the message.